bobbymart1n/react-coop-app/README.md

-# React Template App
+# React Farm Coop App
-**A webpack setup / first React application for Epicodus 06.24.18**
+**A React application for Epicodus 06.24.18**

 ## By Bobby Martin

 ## Description
-This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap
+This is a basic React app that uses props, and propTypes eslint, CSS Modules, and hot-swap to display JSON data

 ## Setup Requirements